Svancara/FinDogAI/docs/prd.md

 **FR13:** The system shall enable Firestore offline persistence, ensuring all manual flows function without network connectivity, with automatic background sync and visible sync status indicators.
 Production voice flows require network connectivity; when offline, voice interactions are disabled and the app shall work fully via manual flows; no audio is recorded or queued.

-**FR14:** The system shall generate basic PDF reports for jobs showing: job title, cost breakdown by category, sum of advances, net balance, with email option via device's default mail client.
+**FR14 (Phase 2):** The system shall generate basic PDF reports for jobs showing: job title, cost breakdown by category, sum of advances, net balance, with email option via device's default mail client.
+This functionality is out of scope for MVP and will be delivered in Phase 2.

 **FR15:** The system shall support Czech and English UI localization and voice recognition, with user-selectable language preference (Czech default).